 04 of 06

 The T-bone steak is really two steaks in one.
 The T-shaped bone divides a New York strip steak and a tenderloin filet.
-This steak is best cooked on a grill, or broiled, since the bone can make it difficult to sear the meat when pan-fried.
-When choosing this cut, keep in mind that meat next to the bone will be more rare than the rest of the steak.
-This steak is not a good choice if you like your meat well done, since by the time the meat is cooked near the bone, the other parts will be dry.
+This steak is best cooked on a grill, or broiled since the bone can make it difficult to sear the meat when pan-fried.
+When choosing this cut, keep in mind that meat next to the bone will be rarer than the rest of the steak.
+This steak is not a good choice if you like your meat well done since by the time the meat is cooked near the bone, the other parts will be dry.

 05 of 06